cloudwicklabs/benchmark/README.md

 ###To benchmark Solr
 Solr benchmark driver can do the following:

-  * Benchmark inserts for a give range of inputs
+  * Benchmark inserts for a given range of inputs
   * Benchmark random reads
   * Benchmark custom user input queries